FrancisJoseItech/React_09-01-2025_FormsAndDataFetch/README.md

 api hit will be done through useEffect hook for single product with the id obtained through useParams obtained product with the id will be saved to a State

+Rendering the page after the api call: we will use loader for that
+URL params loader in react router we will create a function for api call using async await we will use try catch for handling we will return the product for using it elsewhere so here when the route is hit; we want the functiontion to be triggered which calls the api and after that we want the element component to be rendered so inorder for that we give function in loader key the function is exported to be accessed in route useLoader data is used to get the data retured to the loader in the component